siuma1109/drug-system/README.md

 A comprehensive medical data processing system that converts XML and HL7 medical data into structured database records, designed for healthcare data integration and drug management.

-## Overview

-This system is part of the Smart Drug Cabinet System development project for Grand Brilliance Group Holdings Limited.
-It provides a robust backend solution for processing medical data from various sources and converting it into standardized drug and patient records.

 ## Key Features

 ### 🏥 Medical Data Processing